ashesh-0/Disentangle/README.md

 Both of them still crashed.
-I'm now trying to skip updates where gradient is inf or nan. tur /home/ubuntu/ashesh/training/disentangle/2206/D3-M3-S0-L0/28 with 32 bit precision, there are no inf gradients.
+I'm now trying to skip updates where gradient is inf or nan. tur /home/ubuntu/ashesh/training/disentangle/2206/D3-M3-S0-L0/28

+## On infinite gradients

+I see that with 16-bit precision, there are infinite gradients.
+However, when they are used in backpropagation, I don't see nan weights.
+Also, when training with 32 bit precision, there are no inf gradients.
+So, the logical conclusion is that they are infinite for 16 bit floating point.
+They are not infinite for 32 bit.
+And that the gradient progagtion still happens in 32 bits.
+I was able to reduce the number of such inf gradients by simply using the gradient clipping functionality of pytorch lightning.

+ruth /home/ubuntu/ashesh/training/disentangle/2207/D3-M3-S0-L0/1 without vampprior.